Does Genuine Parts sponsor H-1B workers?

 Summary

-Genuine Parts has filed 15 Labor Condition Applications (LCA) and 10 Program Electronic Review Management (PERM) applications in FY2026 Q1.
-The top roles include Lead Engineer - Software and Sr Engineer Software B2B, with a significant concentration in Atlanta, GA.
-Salary statistics indicate a median of $131,000, with a range from $52,790 to $152,131.
-Most applications have been certified, with only one withdrawn.
+Genuine Parts has filed 40 Labor Condition Applications (LCA) and 10 Program Electronic Review Management (PERM) applications in FY2026 Q2.
+The top roles include Lead Engineer - Software and Sr Engineer Quality, primarily located in Atlanta, GA.
+Salary data indicates a median of $125,000, with a range from $52,790 to $156,998.
+Most LCAs were certified, with a small number withdrawn.
 It's important to note that LCA certification does not guarantee USCIS H-1B petition approval, and PERM certification does not equate to green card approval.
 This information is not legal advice.

 Sources